vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 instead of testing a deleted forwarding function.
 The full build and all 20 CTest targets pass.

+### Avoid an unnecessary integer limit in SNES GAIN evaluation

+Keep the elapsed hardware-update count as a rounded double instead of narrowing it to u64.
+The envelope reaches an endpoint within 2,047 updates, so a larger finite interval needs no additional integer representation or saturation path.
+This also fixes a sanitizer-confirmed floating-to-integer overflow when the elapsed interval produces an infinite intermediate count.

+Add coverage for all four GAIN modes and 32 rates at the largest finite double, including stopped counters, plus fractional/complete hardware periods.
+The direct sanitized comparison preserves 30,720 ordinary GAIN queries and verifies all 128 large-interval cases; the 131,072 envelope comparisons still match.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,